jthegedus/meta-cloud-builders/README.md

 ## meta-triggers

-> Watch and deploy all your Cloud Build Triggers on config changes.
-If a trigger is updated, removed or created it will get applied.
+> Deploy all your Cloud Build Triggers from config files (`yaml` or `json`).

+Pair this builder with a Trigger and have it run on changes to your Trigger config files.

 Manually build this image into your project once.